 Mortgage Lending.
-We offer certain residential mortgage products, including long-term fixed rate loans that are retained in our loan portfolio.
-During the second half of 2022, we began building a secondary market mortgage team, business and infrastructure to serve our customers' mortgage banking needs.
-We expect this new team will be operational on a limited basis during the first half of 2023, and we expect it to expand across much of our branch footprint in the second half of 2023 and 2024.
+We offer certain residential mortgage products, including long-term fixed rate loans.
+We recently began building a secondary market mortgage team to serve our customers' mortgage banking needs.
+We expect this new team to be operational on a limited basis during the first half of 2024 and to expand across much of our branch footprint in the second half of 2024 and 2025, originating long-term fixed rate and variable rate loans to be sold on a servicing-released basis in the secondary mortgage market.